 The Food Processor Attachment (FPA) is only intended for use on Ascent or Venturist models.
 Putting it on any other machine will bypass the safety features.
 I do not think that this is a case of Vitamix trying to force users to ugrade for the sake of upgrading.
 (Vitamix just recently released a different new product that is compatible on both smart and non-smart models: the stainless steel container.)
 All food processors have some sort of safety interlock, and I can’t think of any way that it would be possible to add that onto a non-smart Vitamix.

 If you want to use the FPA, I recommend giving your current Vitamix to someone who would appreciate it and upgrading to an Ascent or Venturist machine.
-(Follow that Venturist link and add to your cart to activate a special deal of $100 off and a free smart scale.)
+(Follow that Venturist link and add to your cart to activate a special deal of $100 off.)